-By draft blogger, I mean a blogger who starts writing posts but never finishes them.
+By draft blogger, I mean someone who starts writing blog posts but never finishes them.
 Someone who has more unfinished blog posts than they do published ones.

 Until you finish writing posts, until you publish them, you can’t call yourself a blogger.
 You’re just practicing.
 You’re just pretending.
 You’re just going through the motions.

 Draft blog posts mean nothing to you or to readers.
 That’s especially true when you weigh those drafts against what you’ve already published on your blog.

 Being a draft blogger means you’re not serious about blogging.
 And unless you’re serious about blogging, no one will take you seriously as a blogger.
 Period.